321BadgerCode/uniconverter/README.md

 ## 🎨 Features

-- **Dark Theme**: The program features a sleek dark theme that is easy on the eyes and provides a modern look.
+- 🌑 **Dark Theme**: The program features a sleek dark theme that is easy on the eyes and provides a modern look.
-- **Drag and Drop**: Users can easily drag and drop files into the program for conversion, making the process quick and intuitive.
+- 🖱️ **Drag and Drop**: Users can easily drag and drop files into the program for conversion, making the process quick and intuitive.
-- **File Preview**: The program allows users to preview the files they want to convert, ensuring they select the correct files before conversion.
+- 📁 **File Preview**: The program allows users to preview the files they want to convert, ensuring they select the correct files before conversion.
-- **Folder Support**: Users can upload entire folders of files, making it convenient for batch conversions.
+- 🗃️ **Folder Support**: Users can upload entire folders of files, making it convenient for batch conversions.
-- **Multimodality Compatibility**: The program can convert files to different formats, such as video to audio.
+- 🔢 **Multimodality Compatibility**: The program can convert files to different formats, such as video to audio.
-- **No Conversion Limit**: There are no caps on the number or size of files you can convert.
+- ♾️ **No Conversion Limit**: There are no caps on the number or size of files you can convert.
-- **Docker Compatibility**: The program can be run in a Docker container, making it easy to deploy and use on any system.
+- 👍 **Docker Compatibility**: The program can be run in a Docker container, making it easy to deploy and use on any system.
-- **PWA Support**: The program can be installed as a Progressive Web App (PWA), allowing users to run it like a native application on their devices.
+- 🫂 **PWA Support**: The program can be installed as a Progressive Web App (PWA), allowing users to run it like a native application on their devices.
+- 🧩 **Polyglot Merging**: The program can merge files of different formats into a single output file (that's not an archive).
+- ℹ️ **Metadata Extraction**: The program can extract metadata from files, providing users with additional information about their files.

 ## 🛠️ Installation

-To get started with the program, follow the steps below:

-**Clone the Repository**
+**Clone the repository**
 ```sh
 git clone https://github.com/321BadgerCode/uniconverter.git
 cd ./uniconverter/